SurgicalInformatics/healthyr_book/docs/02_basics.md

 ##Adding columns to dataframes

-If we wanted to add in a new column or variable to our data, we can simply can use the dollar sign '$' to create a new variable inside a pre-existing piece of data:
+If we wanted to add in a new column or variable to our data, we can simply use the dollar sign '$' to create a new variable inside a pre-existing piece of data:

 ```r